fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

-   The raw time-domain voltages and currents at all ports are also available in the simulation directory as ``port_ut_1``, ``port_ut_2``, ``port_it_1`` and ``port_it_2``, which can be used by external programs.
+   The raw time-domain voltages and currents at all ports are also available in the simulation directory as ``port_ut_1``, ``port_ut_2``, ``port_it_1`` and ``port_it_2``, which can be analyzed by external programs.

 Export S-parameters to Touchstone
 """"""""""""""""""""""""""""""""""

 At this point, we have nearly reached the limit of the built-in post-processing capabilities of openEMS.
-To bring our analysis futher, it's now necessary to use third-party software.
-Therefore we must save our S-parameters to an external file to use them in other tools.
-In the RF/microwave industry, S-parameters are encoded in a de-facto standard file format called a *Touchstone* file.
+To bring our analysis further, it's now necessary to use third-party software.
+Therefore we must save our S-parameters to an external file to be used in other tools.
+In the RF/microwave industry, S-parameters are encoded in a de facto standard file format called a *Touchstone* file.

 A 2-port Touchstone file has the file extension ``.s2p``, the first line is its metadata.

-The hash (``#``) symbol denotes a metadata line, not a comment line, this line is not optional (the real comment line begins with ``!``).
+The hash (``#``) symbol denotes a metadata line, not a comment line.
+This line is mandatory (the real comment line begins with ``!``).
-Letter ``S`` letter means the file contains S-parameters, keyword ``RI`` means the complex S-parameters are in the real-imaginary format, and the final ``R 50`` means the port impedance for this measurement is 50 Ω::
+Letter ``S`` means the file contains S-parameters, keyword ``RI`` means the complex S-parameters are in the real-imaginary format, and the final ``R 50`` means the port impedance for this measurement is 50 Ω::